alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/cannot-create-project-in-a-newly-installed-tfs.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb12.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image12.png)

 Since this is a test server and I do not care a lot about security I give to myself full rights, then save changes.
-Now Iâ€™m able to create team projects.
+Now I'm able to create team projects.

 When you work with a complex system like TFS do not forget to analyze detailed log files in case of errors, it can save you a lot of time.